Check In

 Share

 Young Leaders Award recipient Brayan Cruz (He/They) is located on the traditional lands of the Acjachemen people in Santa Ana, OC.
 As a migrant person, their work is driven by the preservation of culture through seeds and food.
 Their knowledge comes from their lived experiences as a working-class migrant person, their community, and their culture.
 Their land work is focused on urban gardening and restorative farming practices in their community.
 Where they actively support the development of food and seed sovereignty projects.
 They are driven by intergenerational healing and migrant justice initiatives.
 Their individual and collective work is part of a greater responsibility.
-A responsibility to care for the land, cultural knowledge and seeds for the next generations.
-As an undocumented person, they believe in the access to traditional food and cooking materials as a medium for holistic wellness.
+A responsibility to care for the land, cultural knowledge, and seeds for the next generations.
+They believe in the access to traditional food and cooking materials as a medium for holistic wellness.

 We recently checked in with Brayan to learn more about their background and plans for the conservation and regeneration of the planet.